bnhays/futuresight/README.md

 ## Prototype Purpose

 Future Sight is a prototype deck-management tool for competitive Magic: The Gathering players.
-The current version focuses on importing decklists, resolving card details from Scryfall, saving decks, browsing saved decks, inspecting individual cards, editing deck metadata and decklists, tracking linear deck versions, logging basic matchup results per version, quickly adjusting card quantities, and deleting decks.
+The current version focuses on importing decklists, resolving card details from Scryfall, saving decks, browsing saved decks, inspecting individual cards, editing deck metadata and decklists, tracking linear deck versions, forking historical versions into new decks, managing basic matchup results per version, quickly adjusting card quantities, exporting decklists, and deleting decks.

 The prototype is intended to prove the core full-stack workflow: an Astro client sends deck data to a FastAPI server, the server parses and enriches the deck with Scryfall data, and MongoDB stores deck records, deck version snapshots, per-version matchup entries, and cached card data.